Page Refresh AI/Docs Pages

 Why do docs pages lose SEO value over time?

 Because docs often get updated for product changes without being reorganized for search intent.
-Pages accumulate outdated examples, buried steps, and broken links between related workflows.
+Pages accumulate outdated examples, buried steps, stale terminology, and broken links between related workflows.

 Should docs pages link to product or pricing pages?